nuvibit/nuvibit.com/content/english/privacy-policy/_index.md

 ## 9\.
 Final provisions

-We have created this privacy statement using the [Privacy Statement Generator](https://www.datenschutzpartner.ch/angebot-datenschutz-generator/) from [Privacy Partner](https://datenschutzpartner.ch/)
+We have created this privacy statement using the [Privacy Statement Generator](https://www.datenschutzpartner.ch/angebot-datenschutz-generator/) from [datenschutzpartner.ch](https://datenschutzpartner.ch/)

 We may amend and supplement this Privacy Policy at any time.
 We will inform about such adjustments and additions in an appropriate form, in particular by publishing the respective current privacy policy on our website.